A personal note from Brad Thompson:

 Since 2011, FDA has been wrestling with how to approach software that stands alone and aids a clinician or a patient in clinical decision-making.
 Such software spans a wide range from very simple programs that aggregate relevant data, to sophisticated programs that help a radiation oncologist decide the right dosing strategy.
 Everyone seems to agree that at the low-end such software should not be regulated and at the high-end it should.
 The question is where to draw the line.

 The coalition spent a couple of years developing a model for differentiating regulated and unregulated CDS, partly on the basis of whether the software is designed to be transparent.
 Transparency means that the user can see through the software to view the underlying data on which recommendations are based, and understand the clinical logic the software is applying.
-Mr. Thompson is now advocating the use of transparency as a principle for distinguishing regulated from unregulated, in discussions with both FDA and Congress.
+Mr. Thompson then advocated the use of transparency as a principle for distinguishing regulated from unregulated, in discussions with both FDA and Congress.